Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

 The response contains a list of origin keys for all requested domains.
 For each list item, the key is the domain, and the value is its associated origin key.
+For more info see also [origin keys](https://docs.adyen.com/user-management/how-to-get-an-origin-key)

 ``` json
 {